Published: May 15, 2019

 How can keyword cannibalization be prevented?

 What does this mean for your SEO efforts?
 Instead of stuffing general keywords you want to rank for throughout your website, you should carefully choose a single keyword for each page.
-There are many ways to prevent keyword cannibalization, but the best is with a well-thought-out content strategy that includes SEO and keyword planning.
+There are many ways to prevent keyword cannibalization.
+For the best results, you need a strong content strategy that includes SEO and keyword planning.